Russian toys, also known as the Moscow Toy Terrier or Russkiy Toy, are dogs that originated in Russia but have been bred for centuries worldwide.

 Fortunately, breeders managed to save the breed, and today, the Russian toy terrier emerges as one of the most popular types of working terriers in Russia.

-Today, the Russkiy toy is one of the most common working terriers in Siberia.
+Today, the Russkiy toy is one of Siberia’s most common working terriers.
 There are over 50,000 registered purebreds, and the total number of registered mixed-breed dogs exceeds 300,000.

 The breed standard has an excellent energy level, and human companionship is athletic and is often trained for police work, guard duty, and tracking.